hideodaikoku/silent-valley/content/blog/04-darkness-of-the-soul/index.md

 > of service? \
 > ー the_soul :: y099 pre-eclipse

-something shifted in the silence of the inner side of the inverted helix in **the_spiral**.
-Just as light casts its rays, so too, must shadows emerge. such is the law of balance.
+Something shifted in the silence of the inner side of the inverted helix in **the_spiral**.
 From the shadows, emerged a boy. a boy with straight black hear and beady black eyes, in a tall slender, yet muscular body, shrouded head to toe in black tattoos with intricate gold circuits running through his veins.

 ```
 #define reboot_protocol